Home > Blog > House Sitting France

 On the drive back up, the same road in the opposite direction, it read 20 litres per 100 kilometres.
 A hundred times the fuel consumption for the same distance, simply reversed.
 We made that drive often.
 The lake was worth it every time, and the numbers on the screen became a small ritual: watching the display drop toward zero on the descent and climb back on the return.

 What the sit saved us: Lake Geneva region accommodation in summer runs €100–200 per night.
 Thirty nights at a conservative average of €150 is €4,500.
 We paid nothing for accommodation, having already covered THS membership for broader European travel.
+If you're curious how that adds up across a full year of sits, our full cost breakdown has the real numbers.

-⚠️ Reality Check: Language Is a Real Barrier in France
+Reality Check: Language Is a Real Barrier in France

-Every time we have been to France (Lullin, Brittany, passing through), the language situation has been the same.
+Every time we have been to France (Lullin, Manosque, Brittany, passing through), the language situation has been the same.
 French people are not unfriendly, but they operate in French, and the difference between arriving somewhere with zero French versus a handful of basic phrases is noticeable.

 When you try, people respond differently.
 They slow down, they help more, the interaction becomes warmer.
 The woman at the Lullin bakery who gave Caro free samples did not do so because Caro was fluent.
 She did it because Caro was clearly making an effort and clearly enjoying the attempt.
 That is the dynamic that plays out across France consistently.